New Order (band): Reunion with new line-up, Lost Sirens and Music Complete: 2011–2016

-In September 2011, the band announced that they would perform for the first time since 2006, at the Ancienne Belgique, Brussels on 17 October and at the Bataclan, Paris on 18 October.
+In September 2011, the band announced that they would perform for the first time since 2006 at the Ancienne Belgique, Brussels, on 17 October and at the Bataclan, Paris, on 18 October.
 The band's line-up included keyboardist Gillian Gilbert, who returned to the band after a ten-year break, and Bad Lieutenant bassist Tom Chapman in place of Peter Hook.
-They played subsequent shows in London and South America in December, and released Live at the London Troxy, a live album from their performance on 10 December 2011 at The Troxy in London.
+They played subsequent shows in London and South America in December and released Live at the London Troxy, a live album from their performance on 10 December 2011 at The Troxy in London.

-They continued to tour throughout 2012, including a short tour of New Zealand and Australia in February/March, and several festival appearances in 2012.
-New Order performed at Hyde Park with Blur and the Specials to celebrate the 2012 Summer Olympics closing ceremony.
+They continued to tour throughout 2012, including a short tour of New Zealand and Australia in February/March and several festival appearances in 2012.
+New Order performed at Hyde Park with Blur and the Specials to celebrate the closing of the 2012 Summer Olympics.

-Lost Sirens was released in the United Kingdom on 14 January 2013.
+Lost Sirens was released in the United Kingdom in January 2013.
 Lost Sirens is an eight-track album of songs recorded during the sessions for Waiting for the Sirens' Call.
 The album was discussed by Gillian Gilbert in a Brazilian interview to promote the band's appearance in São Paulo.
-She acknowledged issues with former member Peter Hook, and stated there was "a lot going on behind the scenes on the copyright" delaying the release.
+She acknowledged issues with former member Peter Hook and stated there was "a lot going on behind the scenes on the copyright" delaying the release.

 The band debuted their first new song since the Waiting for the Sirens' Call sessions, "Singularity", during Lollapalooza Chile in March 2014.
 In July, the group toured North America, where they debuted another song, "Plastic".
 On 2 September the band signed to Mute Records.
 The New Order back catalogue remains with Warner Music.